PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

        '3_BIG_RISE', '2_RISE'], dtype=object)
 ```

 We can see here that each state (in vector `y`) has a two-element sequence assigned in `x`.
-For example, two first
+For instance, two first
 changes `0_BIG_DROP` and `0_BIG_DROP` are followed by the `3_BIG_RISE` state.

 The values need to be encoded into integers.
 We can do it with the `PathEncoder` class: